Blendify/blender-manual/blender_docs/manual/editors/nla/introduction.rst

 The NLA editor, short for Non-Linear Animation, can manipulate and repurpose :doc:`/animation/actions`, without the tedium of handling keyframes.
 It is often used to make broad, significant changes to a scene's animation, with relative ease.
-It can also re-purpose, chain together a sequence of motions, and "layer" actions, which make it easier to organize, and version-control your animation.
+It can also repurpose, chain together a sequence of motions, and "layer" actions, which make it easier to organize, and version-control your animation.